AXJL92/weather-tracker/README.md

 # Weather Tracker

-A simple weather tracking application that fetches real-time weather data using Python and an external API.
+A simple weather-tracking application that fetches real-time weather data using Python and an external API.

 ## Features